-Menu items include: Whole or ground chicken, quail, pheasant, duck and rabbit.
+Menu items include whole or ground chicken, duck, quail, pheasant, turkey, and rabbit.

 RED MUSCLE MEAT:

-Red muscles meats are more biologically appropriate for canines than for felines but depending on each individual animal’s needs, can be used in any raw cat food diet.
-Red meats provide a rich source of protein, vitamins, minerals, fats and amino acids.
-They are especially high in iron and phosphorus so it important to balance these menu items with white meats and bones to maintain correct dietary calcium and phosphorus ratios.
+Red muscle meats are more biologically appropriate for canines than for felines but depending on each individual animal’s needs, can be used in any raw cat food diet.
+Red meats provide a rich source of protein, vitamins, minerals, fats, and amino acids.
+They are especially high in iron and phosphorus so it is important to balance these menu items with white meats and bones to maintain correct dietary calcium and phosphorus ratios.
 You can speak with your holistic vet or raw food provider to consult about your cat’s specific needs.
 Ostrich is a particularly good red meat source for cats because it is lean.
-Cats don’t fare well with fatty, low quality meats.
+Cats don’t fare well with fatty, low-quality meats.